jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 ### Saving and Restoring Layouts
-There is an option to have layouts save automatically when changes are made in the grid - ensure that the property `autoSaveLayouts` is set to true in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#autosavelayouts).
+By default layouts **save automatically** when changes are made in the grid

-> At present there is not an 'Auto-Save' option per Layout; it applies for **all Layouts**.

-If the `autoSaveLayouts` property is set to false, then a Save button will be available in the toolbar.
+To avoid this behaviour set the property `autoSaveLayouts` to **false** in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#autosavelayouts).
+When this happens, a Save button will be visible in the Layout toolbar.

-Layout Toolbar and ToolPanel also include a *Restore* button which allows Users to revert the Layout back to its initial definition.

 ### Auto-Sizing Layout Columns
 AdapTable enables layout columns to be auto-sized by default - popular with users where horizontal space is at a premium.